kc-howe/weather-widget/README.md

 A basic weather widget built using the Dash application framework.

 ## Description
-This widget displays current temperature, precipitation, humidity, and wind data for the user's current location.
+This widget displays current weather data and alerts for the user's current location.
 A 21-hour forecast of temperature data is provided, along with a 7-day daily forecast.
 All data is updated every minute or upon reloading the page, allowing for a continuous live-stream of weather data.

 ## Website
 The fully deployed application is available [here](http://18.222.202.114:8050/).

 ## Sources
-- All weather data and icons are provided by [OpenWeatherMap](https://openweathermap.org/).
+- All weather data, alerts, and icons are provided by [OpenWeatherMap](https://openweathermap.org/).
 - Location data provided by [ipinfo.io](https://ipinfo.io/).
 - Containerization performed using [Docker](https://www.docker.com/).
 - Deployed from an [AWS](https://aws.amazon.com/) EC2 instance.